*Check all locations before visiting for updated hours and availability.

 A casual eatery in the heart of the town, Hana Ranch Restaurant offers American fare with local Hawaiian flavors.
 Whether you’re in the mood for ahi poke or a half-pound classic cheeseburger, there’s something to please.
 Enjoy the views of Hana Bay and take a photo in front of the wall of ukuleles before you continue on your journey.

 The brilliant black-sand beach will draw you to the remote Wai‘anapanapa State Park (and rightfully so!), but there’s more to explore in the 122-acre park.
 Wander the historic coastal trail and take in the views of sea arches and cliffs, find the lava tube opening on the beach, and explore the legendary freshwater caves nearby, where a Hawaiian princess once fled her cruel husband.

 Just a few miles past Hana, Haleakala National Park’s coastal division in Kīpahulu shouldn’t be skipped.
 Once there, a half-mile trail takes you to the mouth of ‘Ohe‘o Gulch, also known as Seven Sacred Pools, where you can watch waterfalls cascade from pool to pool at one of the most gorgeous spots in the state.
 If that’s not enough and you have more time, hike through a bamboo forest that leads to a 400-foot waterfall on the 4-mile-roundtrip Pīpīwai Trail that’s nearby.

 Hana Gold’s cacao plantation has been around for more than 40 years, but it only recently began producing Maui’s first branch-to-bar chocolate.
-Walk among the trees and learn about its harvesting and production process on a tour with its chocolate makers ($40; 14 and under free).
+Walk among the trees and learn about its harvesting and production process on a tour with its chocolate makers.
 Tip: Wear pants and closed shoes, and don’t forget the bug repellent.